cacttus/Loft/notes.md

 * Prototype Complete

 TODO list
+* Globs must inherit from world object and have the same edit properties of objects Object Mode -> Glob edit mode ->
 * Implement Prop Animation Timer in Gui2D to animate props on a timer, versus, all at once
 * Inheriting from parents is very annoying - remove parent inheritance